Queen Margaret University

 Isn’t it amazing?

-This is how my work looks, I programme experiments and use experimental psychophysiological methods to conduct research with my colleagues.
-In addition I use my skills to help students investigate different aspects of cognition!
+Overall, this is how my day to day work looks: I programme experiments and use experimental methods to conduct research with my colleagues and help students.
+In addition I use my skills to help students investigate different aspects of cognition such as human learning, vision and addiction.

 When I am at work, I usually teach students how to use different software application in order to create psychology experiments that test different aspects of our cognition (such as memory, visual perception!!!)
 [I know it sounds amazing and it really is!].
 Further to this, I also support students in understanding what their data mean by meeting them and having discussions over the data they collected.
 When I do not help students, let’s say around summer, I work with my colleagues in assessment programmes and learning techniques.
 We try to identify how to make the student experience better and how to provide to students the best skills in order to get a job when they graduate.
 Currently, I am providing sessions on why it is important to conduct carefully online research.
 Outside my technical role, I also work as a Honorary Research Assistant and with my colleagues we try to understand how people solve problems and we use equipment where we scan their brains when they solve problems.
 It’s a really interesting research work!